 Training, qualifications & experience

-I hold a Post Graduate Diploma in Counselling and Psychotherapy (professional training) and am also working towards a Post Graduate Certificate in Cognitive Behavioural Therapy which I am due to complete in May 2019.
+I hold a Post Graduate Diploma in Counselling and Psychotherapy (professional training) and a Post Graduate Certificate in Cognitive Behavioural Therapy.
 I also hold a Post Graduate Diploma in Human Resource Management.

 Areas of counselling I deal with